mhfarzin/SimpleDAL/ReadMe.md

 }
 ```

 Next you need to create a context class for yourself.
 This class must have inherited from SimpleDAL UnitOfWork class.
 We also consider a SimpleDAL Repository class as property for each entity.
+This class must pass 2 entries to its higher class
+1- The type of connection string
+2-  an instance of the connection
 ```
 using SimpleDal;

 public class MyContext : UnitOfWork
 {
+    public MyContext()
-    public MyContext() : base("your sql server connectionString ...", Provider.SqlServer)
+	    : base(Provider.SqlServer, new SqlConnection("your sql server connectionString ..."))
     { }

     public Repository<Person> Persons { get; set; }